-The series of problems and tasks in this lesson progressively build up a series of experiments that simulate coin flipping.
+The series of problems and tasks in this lesson progressively build up a series of View on Code Studio C experiments that simulate coin flipping.

 We ask students to make a hypothesis, then experiment with code, revise the hypothesis and so on, around some question.
 Below are some guidelines about what students should find.